lavanet/docs/docs/provider/provider-setup.md

 ## FAQ

-#### `lavad` not found
+#### `lavap` not found

-Make sure you downloaded/built the binary, and it is located in the path you use to run `lavad` commands, or you have it under /usr/local/bin or under PATH
+Make sure you downloaded/built the binary, and it is located in the path you use to run `lavap` commands, or you have it under /usr/local/bin or under PATH.
+You can download/build the binary with `sudo make install-all` from your cloned folder.

 #### Received error `account sequence mismatch`